shabbirh/MongoHub-Mac/README.markdown

 ** Current **

-    - localhost is not an issue anymore
+    - connecting to localhost is not an issue anymore

 ## History